Bayesian semiparametric long memory models for discretized event data: Supplementary material

 \section{Supplementary material}

-The supplementary document contains an extension of the FRAP framework to a grade-of-membership model, related priors and computational details for joint inference on multiple species and technical results for proving Theorem \ref{theorem:weak_consistency}.
+The supplementary document contains an extension of the FRAP framework to a grade-of-membership model, related priors and computational details for joint inference on multiple species, technical results for proving Theorem \ref{theorem:weak_consistency}, additional simulation results from Section \ref{sec:frac_prob_simulation}.

 \baselineskip 20pt {S.\arabic{equation}} {S.\arabic{section}.\arabic{subsection}} {S.\arabic{section}} {S.\arabic{page}} {S.\arabic{table}} {S.\arabic{figure}} \baselineskip=18pt